-VA's Toxic Embedded Fragment Surveillance Center at the Baltimore VA Medical Center offers clinical care and medical surveillance for Veterans of Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND) with embedded fragments as the result of injury received while serving in an area of conflict.
+VA's Toxic Embedded Fragment Surveillance Center at the Baltimore VA Medical Center offers medical surveillance for Veterans of Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND) with embedded fragments as the result of injury received while serving in an area of conflict.

 - Provides special testing for chemicals that might be released from the fragments

 - Maintains a registry of OEF/OIF/OND Veterans who have had a fragment removed or who still have a fragment in their body

 - Uses information from the registry to write guidelines for medical care

 - Provides guidelines for medical care to other VA health care providers across the country